aishwaryalakshmy/T.D._Educare/README.md

 🎓 About T.D.
 Educare

 T.D.
-Educare provides quality education with a unique curriculum, multicultural environment, and abundant learning opportunities.
-This website aims to reflect the institution's commitment to student growth and development.
+Educare provides quality education through a unique curriculum, a multicultural environment, and abundant learning opportunities, reflecting the institution's commitment to student growth and development.
+Its animated, responsive website offers an engaging and interactive user experience, showcasing various courses, subjects, expert tutors, and user-friendly admission/contact forms.
+Key features include a responsive design optimized for mobile, tablet, and desktop devices, interactive sliders powered by Swiper.js to dynamically highlight courses, subjects, and tutors, and intuitive contact and admission forms for seamless communication.
+The website ensures smooth navigation with a seamless scrolling experience, a dark mode toggle for light and dark themes to enhance accessibility, and a modern UI enriched with Font Awesome icons for a sleek, professional look.

 👤 Author